-The stabilising binder is specified in terms of its weight by area (kg/m^2) across the pavement.
+The stabilising binder is specified in terms of its mass by area (kg/m^2) across the pavement.
 This may be determined from the following equation:

-Spread rate = Density of compacted soil $(kg/m^3) x$

-(kg/m^2) % of binder required x

-depth of stabilised layer (m)
+Spread rate (kg/m^2) = Density of compacted soil $(kg/m^3) \times \%$ of binder required x depth of stabilised layer (m)

-For example, if the density of the compacted soil is 1.8 t/m^3 , the binder content is determined at 4% and the stabilised depth is 200 mm, the spread rate is 1800 x 0.04 x $0.2 = 14.4 \text{ kg/m}^2$.
-A simple table is also available in reference 4.
+For example, if the density of the compacted soil is 1.8 t/m^3 , the binder content is determined at 2% and the stabilised depth is 200 mm, the spread rate is $1800 \times 0.02 \times 0.2 = 7.2 \text{ kg/m}^2$.
+A simple table is also available found AustStab's guideline on spread rates (AustStab, 1997).

 Typically the contractor has computer-controlled devices on board the spreader that calculates the spread rate of the binder as the spreader moves along the pavement.
 In addition, the contractor always keeps a record of the linear metre of spread at the width of the gate opening and the tonnage of binder used per run.
 This data allows back calculation of the average spread rate for each run.

-Mats or tray are used at least daily intervals to verify the computer-collected data.
-The method to carry out this test is listed in reference 4.
+Mats or tray are used at least at daily intervals to verify the computer-collected data (AustStab,).

-The binder may be spread over the full width of the working area or directly in front of the operating stabiliser/reclaimer to minimise disruption to residential traffic.
+The binder may be spread over the full width of the working area or directly in front of the operating stabiliser/reclaimer to minimise disruption to traffic.